 What policies have been created to improve the conditions of homes built with precarious materials and in risk areas?

-Casa Digna Vida Digna is our home and neighborhood improvement program, which tackles the housing qualitative deficit via three dimensions: titling for qualifying houses in informal settlements; housing interventions to improve structural and even aesthetic deficiencies; and overall neighborhood improvement.
+Casa Digna Vida Digna is our home and neighborhood improvement program, which tackles the housing qualitative deficit in three dimensions: titling for qualifying houses in informal settlements; housing interventions to improve structural and even aesthetic deficiencies; and overall neighborhood improvement.
 In Colombia, the qualitative deficit is twice the quantitative one.
 For this reason, this program is at the center of our strategy, and we have an ambitious target of 600,000 beneficiaries with improvement interventions by 2022.
-These interventions target critical housing elements defined in the Multidimensional Poverty Index, which means that by accomplishing the program's goal, nearly 1 million people will potentially be lifted out of multidimensional poverty.
+It is worth noting that these interventions target critical housing elements defined in the Multidimensional Poverty Index, which means that by accomplishing the program´s goal, nearly one million people will potentially be lifted out of multidimensional poverty.
 Furthermore, the policy promotes the guidelines set by the New Urban Agenda, introducing a new concept of housing quality: inclusiveness, resilient and sustainable housing, and quality surroundings.